Jose Siri Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 9.1 K/9, the eighth-best in the league.
+- The Mariners pitching staff ranks seventh in MLB with a collective 9.1 strikeouts per nine innings.

-- Mariners pitchers combine to give up 154 home runs (1.1 per game), the sixth-fewest in baseball.
+- Mariners pitchers combine to give up the eighth-fewest home runs in baseball (157 total, 1.1 per game).

-- The righty's last time out was on Sunday against the New York Mets, when he went three innings, surrendering three earned runs while giving up six hits.
+- The right-hander's last time out came on Monday against the Cincinnati Reds, when he went five innings, surrendering five earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.